-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 HIS FATHER'S LOVE

-And his father did love him, unconditionally.
-Thus being betrayed by his son in such a way naturally hurt extremely much, causing him to disown him - but of course to that affected also that he was very proud of his status as highly appreciated and respected judge, which Junior had now put to shame.
-Not only by being a DE but by taking part in such an unthinkable, cruel crime.
-I think what Junior had done and sending him to Azkaban crushed the father in two ways and affected his behavior in the trial.
+I think what Junior had done and sending him to Azkaban destroyed the father in two ways and affected his behaviour in the trial.
 Because he really loved the boy and because it shamed his name and for a time the love turned to not-so-genuine hate.
 For a time he probably didn't even want to hear the kid's name mentioned.
-Of course only the film says in Dumbledore's words "crushed Barty to do it but the evidence was over-whelming" and in Barty's words about the tragicness of losing one's family and life going on ect. - the book doesn't show any of that or that Barty would've felt remorse about sending his son to Azkaban.
+Of course only the film says in Dumbledore's words "destroyed Barty to do it but the evidence was over-whelming" and in Barty's words about the tragedy of losing one's family and life going on.
+The book doesn't show any of that or that Barty would've felt remorse about sending his son to Azkaban.
 But I don't think it has to mean he didn't feel sorrow for it, or had "a heart of stone" like Sirius put it, or that he didn't love his child.
 Heck no, some people just cope with bad things in different ways - I like to dig deeper in this detail too instead of be done with the first impression, while the very first impression to me, the one from the trial, was what it was.

 My point is; the whole trial incident is much more powerful, if they had love for and faith in each others instead of the most popular interpretation where there was never love at all.

-The fact, that he wouldn't even let him occasionally out of the house for years, to breathe the fresh air, was a thoughtless over-ptotectiveness.
-If the truth had leaked to publicity, it would have neant that his wife would've died in Azkaban for nothing, and the son who he still loved would've ended up back in Azkaban or received the Dementor's Kiss.
+The fact, that he wouldn't even let him occasionally out of the house for years, to breathe the fresh air, was a thoughtless over-protectiveness.
+If the truth had leaked to publicity, it would have meant that his wife would've died in Azkaban for nothing, and the son who he still loved would've ended up back in Azkaban or received the Dementor's Kiss.
 So, I see a little bit of mistreating with over-protection there, while I naturally do see the necessity of the basic decisions he made, which was the protecting everything and everyone, including the son.

 THE SICK JUNIOR